svalenti52/Duelling_Idiots/README.md

     This is a needle and circular table top problem: randomly dropping a needle onto the table top, what is the probability that one end of the needle sticks out over the edge of the table top?
-Also consider the other two events: that of two ends protuding and that of the needle being completely contained by the interior of the table top.
+Also consider the other two events: that of two ends protruding and that of the needle being completely contained by the interior of the table top.

     Associated files: needle.cpp